Wyoming runs over New Mexico 31-3 to become bowl eligible

-Valladay had 192 yards and two scores, and Evans went for 142 yards and a one touchdown.
+Valladay had 192 yards and two scores, and Evans, who did not practice all week because of a right ankle injury went for 142 yards and one touchdown.

 The Wyoming (6-6, 4-4 Mountain West) ground game helped overcome a lackluster passing attack as Tyler Vander Waal completed just four passes for 41 yards.

 But the Lobos (3-9, 1-7) were even worse through the air as Coltin Gerhart and Sheriron Jones combined for three completions and 34 yards.
 At halftime, New Mexico had 3 yards passing.

 Wyoming took control of the game from the outset, going 65 yards on the opening possession, with Valladay slicing in from 21 yards out.